LucaVaccari/Italiano-Storia-RESTful/Project/Docs/REST-doc.md

 - year: any year in which the topic was happening
 - place: the place of the topic (formatted as the name)

+##### On opuses

+- authorId: the id of the author of the opuses
+- title: the title of the opus
+- publishYear: the year of publication of the opuses
+- language: the language of the opuses

 ### Allowed URLs

 - /authors?queries
 - /authors/:id
+- /opuses?queries
+- /opuses/:id
 - /topics?queries
 - /topics/:id